 Listeriosis during pregnancy can also increase the chance for serious health problems for the newborn.
 Newborn babies infected with Listeria can develop either early onset or late onset listeriosis.
 Early onset listeriosis develops 1-2 days after birth, and the baby often has signs of a serious bacterial infection.
-Late onset listeriosis occurs 1-2 weeks after birth, and usually includes symptoms of meningitis.
+Late onset listeriosis occurs 1-2 weeks after birth, and usually includes symptoms of meningitis ( a condition where there are areas of swelling around the brain and spinal cord in the baby).
+If not treated quickly with antibiotics, the effects of meningitis can lead to long-term problems for some children.
 Late onset listeriosis is most likely related to Listeria present in the mother’s birth canal.

-Not all babies whose mothers are infected during pregnancy will have problems due to listeriosis.
-Early diagnosis and treatment with high doses of antibiotics might prevent infection of the unborn.
+Not all babies who are exposed to listeriosis during pregnancy will have problems.
+Early diagnosis and treatment with high doses of antibiotics might prevent infection of the fetus.

 Are there any treatments for listeriosis during pregnancy?